-Others contend that the Birthday Cake tradition was started in Germany in the Middle Ages where a sweetened bread dough was made in the shape of the baby Jesus in swaddling clothes and were used to commemorate his birthday.
+Others are contend that the Birthday Cake tradition was started in Germany, in the Middle Ages, where a sweetened bread dough was made in the shape of the baby Jesus in swaddling clothes and were used to commemorate his birthday.

 In England, birthday cakes are baked with symbolic objects inside.
 In medieval times, objects such as coins and thimbles were mixed into the batter.
 People believed that the person who got the coin would be wealthy, while the unlucky finder of the thimble would never marry.
 Today, small figures, fake coins and small candies are more common.

-Birthday candles originally were placed on cakes to bring birthday wishes up to God.
+Birthday Candles: Birthday candles originally were placed on cakes to bring birthday wishes up to God.
 In ancient times, people prayed over the flames of an open fire.
 They believed that the smoke carried their thoughts up to the gods.
 Today, we believe, that if you blow out all your candles in one breath, your wish will come true.